 Senior judges are former judges who work part-time at Indiana courts.
 Former judges of any age apply to the Judicial Nominating Commission to be certified as senior judges.
 Once approved, a senior judge is assigned to work at a court based on its need for assistance.
 (Learn about the Senior Judge program.)
 In 1998, the Indiana statute providing for senior judges at the trial court level was amended to allow senior judges to work at the Court of Appeals.
 Senior judges at the Court of Appeals have the same powers and responsibilities of current judges.
 They serve on three-judge panels and the Court’s motions panel.
-Seven senior judges currently serve on the Court of Appeals and all are former judges of the Court or the Supreme Court: Hon.
-Betty Barteau, Hon.
-John T. Sharpnack, Hon.
-Carr L. Darden, Hon.
-Randall T. Shepard, Hon.
-Ezra H. Friedlander, Hon.
-Robert D. Rucker, and Hon.
-Michael P. Barnes.
+All current senior judges are former judges of the Court or the Supreme Court.
 Learn more.

 About the process

 All appeals are filed with the Clerk of Courts, located in Room 217 of the Indiana State House.
 Do not file an appeal at the Court of Appeals.